The Night Baku Caught Fire: A Story of Azerbaijan's Impossible City

 First Impressions

-The H1 airport bus dropped me on the Baku Boulevard at sunset.
+The H1 airport bus drops you on Baku Boulevard at sunset.
 One manat.
 Sixty cents.
-I stepped off the bus and looked up.
+Step off the bus and look up.

-Three enormous towers — shaped like flames, covered in LED panels — were beginning their nightly performance against the darkening sky.
-Blue to orange to red, the colors rippled across the facades like actual fire.
-Behind me, the Caspian Sea stretched flat to the horizon, catching the last light.
+Three enormous towers — shaped like flames, covered in LED panels — begin their nightly performance against the darkening sky.
+Blue to orange to red, the colors ripple across the facades like actual fire.
+Behind you, the Caspian Sea stretches flat to the horizon, catching the last light.

-And directly ahead, through a gap in the modern waterfront, I could see the stone walls of Icherisheher — the Old City — still standing after 800 years, lit by amber lamps.
+And directly ahead, through a gap in the modern waterfront, stand the stone walls of Icherisheher — the Old City — still holding their ground after 800 years, lit by amber lamps.

 Futuristic towers.
 Medieval fortress.
 Infinite sea.
 All in one frame.

-I stood there long enough that a local gentleman — impeccably dressed, white hair, armudu tea glass in hand — paused beside me and said, in careful English, "She is beautiful, yes?
+Linger long enough and the city introduces itself.
+An impeccably dressed local gentleman — white hair, armudu tea glass in hand — might pause beside you and say, in careful English, "She is beautiful, yes?
 She is always beautiful."

 Inside the Walls

-I spent the first morning inside the Old City, Icherisheher.
-The UNESCO-listed walled quarter is compact enough to cover in two hours, but I kept stopping.
+Spend your first morning inside the Old City, Icherisheher.
+The UNESCO-listed walled quarter is compact enough to cover in two hours, yet it keeps asking you to stop.

 The alleys are narrow.
 Stone on both sides, smoothed by centuries of footsteps.
 Carpet shops spill their wares onto the pavement — silk Azerbaijani carpets in deep reds and blues, draped over railings and hung from walls.
 The carpet sellers here don't so much sell as perform.
 Tea appears.
 Stories are told.
 You're shown twelve carpets before you realize you've been sitting for an hour.